 The next step in configuring IDP is to select whether you need to process multiple document types and need IDP to classify them, or if you only need to extract information from one document type.

 If you only need to process one document type, you can skip training the classification model by selecting the extraction-only workflow.
 You will be able to start processing documents as soon as the configuration is complete, rather than waiting for the classification model to be trained.

-To select the automation services:
+To select the channel workflow type:

 Now you will select the document types that you want to process.

 By default, the application includes Invoice, Purchase Order, Claim, and Receipt document types.
 If you need to extract more or fewer fields than what is available out of the box for these document types, see Modifying Fields for Document Types.
 If you need to extract data from different document types than what is provided out of the box, see Adding a Document Type.

 To select the document types:

 If you chose Classification and Extraction in Step 2, you will need upload example documents to train the AI classification model to learn the characteristics that are common for each document type.
 Keep in mind that this process only trains the classification model.
 It does not affect the document extraction.

 The documents you upload must be ZIP files containing PDFs.

 When you are collecting documents to upload for training, choose a representative set of the actual documents that you will want to process.
 The better this sample set matches your actual documents, the better the classification model will perform.